 3.1 Data

-We tested our automatic lobar segmentation method on two different kinds of datasets : 1) CT images of young normal volunteers taken at different lung volumes and with different thickness.
-These normal subjects are selected from Human Lung Atlas (HLA) dataset which is approved by the University of Iowa Institutional Review Board and Radiation Safety Committees.
+We tested our automatic lobar segmentation method on two datasets : 1) CT images of young normal volunteers taken at different lung volumes and with different thickness 2) Clinical CT images of old patients diagnosed with idiopathic pulmonary fibrosis (IPF) disease..
+Normal subjects are selected from Human Lung Atlas (HLA) dataset which is approved by the University of Iowa Institutional Review Board and Radiation Safety Committees.
 The selected subjects are consists of 5 functional residual capacity (FRC) cases and 5 total lung capacity (TLC) cases.
 Slice thickness was 0.5-0.7mm.
-2) Clinical CT images of old patients diagnosed with idiopathic pulmonary fibrosis (IPF) disease.
 These diseased subjects are acquired from Auckland District Health Board (ADHB) under the supervision of Dr. Wilsher, following ethics committee approval for this study.
 Slice thickness was 1.25-3mm.

 Result

-To assess the accuracy of the automatic lobar segmentation method in the normal and disease subjects, we compared the automatic segmentation results to the manual ones with digitized all the three fissures.
-The fissure points were clicked on 2D cross sections and sagittal slices manually.
-The quantitative evaluation of the segmentation accuracy was assessed from computing the mean difference and the percentile measurement.
-The mean difference is defined as the mean distance between each manual fissure point and its closet voxel in automatic lobar segmentations:
+To assess the accuracy of the automatic lobar segmentation method in the normal and disease subjects, we compared the automatic segmentation results to gold-standard manual segmentations.
+Segmentation accuracy was quantitatively evaluated by computing the mean difference and percentage of fissure points <3mm between gold-standard and automatic segmentations.
+The

-dimin=minj(xja-xim)2+(yja-yim)2

-dmean=(i=1ndimin)n